Clariant and Huntsman to join in $20 billion deal

 Swiss specialty chemical company Clariant will combine with U.S. chemical maker Huntsman Corp. in a merger of equals valued at about $20 billion.
-By joining, the companies hope to better compete in high-growth markets, expand profit margins, and cut operating costs.
+By joining, the companies hope to become a larger operation better positioned to compete, expand profits, and reduce costs.

-The new company will be called HuntsmanClariant and will combine Huntsman’s advanced materials, performance products, polyurethanes, and textile effects businesses with Clariant’s catalysts, personal care, oil and gas, and plastics and coatings businesses.
+The new company will be called HuntsmanClariant.
+It will combine Huntsman’s advanced materials, performance products, polyurethanes, and textile effects businesses with Clariant’s catalysts, personal care, oil and gas, and plastics and coatings businesses.
 The two firms expect the deal to close by the end of the year.

-With annual sales of about $14 billion, HuntsmanClariant will vie with Covestro to be the world’s second-largest specialty chemical maker after Evonik Industries.
+With annual sales of more than $13 billion, HuntsmanClariant will vie with Covestro to be the world’s second-largest specialty chemical maker after Evonik Industries.

-In recent years both Clariant and Huntsman have sought to sell off lower-value businesses.
+In a letter to employees, Clariant CEO Hariolf Kottmann said the time is right for the deal.
+“We are facing an uncertain economic environment with moderate growth and high volatility coupled with political uncertainties,” he said.
+“When we look at the competitor landscape, we see highly specialized companies like Croda and big players like Evonik—and ourselves stuck in the middle.
+That’s not where we want to be!”

+The planned merger follows years of significant restructuring on the part of both firms.
 In 2012, Clariant divested its textile and paper chemicals business, and it has recently worked to spin off its plastics and coatings businesses.
 The latter will stay in the new firm’s portfolio for now.

+In 2011, Clariant purchased Süd-Chemie, a maker of catalysts and adsorbants.
+And it expanded its access to the U.S. oil and gas industry in 2013 when it bought enhanced oil recovery firm Ultimate EOR Services.

-Huntsman will complete the planned separation of its pigments and additives business, to be called Venator Materials, this summer.
-In March, Huntsman said it was evaluating other options, including a merger, to increase shareholder value.
+Huntsman, for its part, pursued a big merger, with Hexion, in 2008, but the deal fell apart.
+Huntsman is now separating its pigments and additives business, to be called Venator Materials, in a spin-off to be completed this summer.

-Once the deal closes, Huntsman shareholders will own 48% of the new company based on the difference in the values of the two firm’s shares.
-Peter R. Huntsman, Huntsman’s CEO, will serve as CEO of HuntsmanClariant, and Clariant CEO Hariolf Kottmann will be chair of the board.
+Once the merger closes, Huntsman shareholders will own 48% of the new company based on the difference in the values of the two firms’ shares.
+Peter R. Huntsman, Huntsman’s CEO, will serve as CEO of HuntsmanClariant, and Kottmann will be chair of the board.
 Clariant’s home base in Pratteln, Switzerland, will be the new firm’s headquarters, and operations will be in The Woodlands, Texas, where Huntsman is based.

+Huntsman’s businesses will add some heft to the Swiss specialties firm, analysts say, while Clariant’s strength in R&D will help make Huntsman’s nonspecialty offerings more appealing.

+“Huntsman has a large footprint in polyurethanes and undifferentiated products and does not have a lot of research and development or discovery,” points out Ray Will, a specialty and inorganic chemical consultant at IHS Markit.
+But Huntsman does have customer contacts that Clariant can leverage to sell more of its specialty chemicals.

 Join the conversation